 Related: Visit our 2020 Small Business Holiday Gift Guide, with ideas for everyone on your list

 I still get chills thinking of the moment in season 1 when Philip approaches Elizabeth at her coronation, bows, and the chant “God Save the Queen” echoes through the cathedral.
-Maybe that’s why this God Save the Queen mug by Emma Bridgewater caught my eye.
+Maybe that’s why this God Save the Queen mug (item no longer available) by Emma Bridgewater caught my eye.
 This is made in a small Victorian English town called Stoke-on-Trent, which is so…just, lovely.
 If you want an authentic British gift on a budget, this is a great one.

 Warhol’s Elizabeth II